-And believe it or not, it’s pretty easy to make.
+And believe it or not, it’s pretty easy to put together.

-You just need rice noodles, your leftover turkey slices, and then things to top it off.
+You just need rice noodles, your leftover meat slices, and then things to top it off.

-Pho is often topped with fresh herbs like cilantro and mint plus a squeeze of lime, hot sauce, fish sauce, sprouts, and chili peppers.
+You can top your pho with things like fresh herbs like cilantro and mint plus a squeeze of lime, hot sauce, fish sauce, sprouts, and chili peppers.

 It’s the perfect place to use up your excess turkey.